-The Pupil Premium is additional funding given to schools so that they can support certain groups of pupils and close the attainment gap between them and their peers.
+The Pupil Premium is additional funding given to schools so that they can provide support for certain groups of pupils to address social, emotional and academic skills and to close the attainment gap between them and their peers.

 The Pupil Premium is allocated to schools for pupils, in Years R to 11, that are known to be eligible for free school meals (FSM) or who have been eligible for FSM in the past six years (Ever 6).

 Pupil Premium is also allocated for children who have been looked after by the local authority (CLA) continuously for more than six months.
 In East Sussex Pupil Premium for CLA is managed by the Virtual School for Children in Care.

 In 2018-2019 the Pupil Premium funding will be £1,320 per pupil.